-These submissions have been incorporated into the draft plan, which follows this executive summary document.
-The Village Board of Trustees shall be presented this plan for their review on February 1, 2021.
-Upon any comments being received from Board members, the final plan will be presented at a public hearing for the purpose of providing Village residents an opportunity to comment.
-The Village Board of Trustees will then adopt the final plan no later than April 1, 2021, and shall transmit certification of same to the State of New York Budget Director.
+These submissions were incorporated into a draft plan, which was presented to the Village Board of Trustees for their review on February 1, 2021.
+The draft plan was presented at a public hearing for the purpose of providing Village residents an opportunity to comment.
+The final plan was adopted by the Village Board of Trustees on March 1, 2021.
+Certification to the State of New York Budget Director was sent on March 2, 2021.